SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Discussion

 \bandit was the second-best tool in terms of execution time, as it performs a simple analysis that does not account for control or data flows. \pysa was the slowest tool for the full dataset because, when used \quotes{out of the box}, it includes in its analysis all the procedures contained in the virtual environment.
 The execution times of \joern are quite high, as building and analyzing CPGs are time-consuming.

-\subsection{Discussion}
+\section{Discussion}

-\subsubsection{Practical implications}
+\subsection{Practical implications}

-Using \aspectTool requires developers to write static aspect definitions.
-Although this is a one-time effort, it comes with some costs, as the definitions of static aspects may be long (for example, those used in our evaluation range from 73 to 128 lines of code), and require more effort than custom rules used in tools such as Bandit, Semgrep, Pysa, or Joern.
+Using \aspectTool requires developers to use static aspect definitions.
+Although writing such a definition is a one-time effort, it comes with some costs, as static aspect definitions may be long (e.g., those used in our evaluation range from 73 to 128 lines of code), and require more effort (a few hours, based on our experience) than custom rules used in tools such as \bandit, \semgrep, \pysa, or \joern.
 Nevertheless, a custom rule is usually specific to a vulnerability type, while a static aspect definition can usually detect multiple vulnerability types.

-First, we tried to overcome this limitation by providing a library of static aspect definitions (\Cref{sec:sable:sadLibrary}) for integrity, confidentiality, and other security-related properties.

-Moreover, in our results (\Cref{tab:aspect}), only three static aspect definitions were necessary to cover 104 (96.30\%) of the 108 vulnerabilities, and five static aspect definitions were necessary to cover all of them, indicating (in an indirect way) the expressiveness of the \aspectLg language.
+We tried to overcome this limitation by providing a library of static aspect definitions.
+In our results (\Cref{sec:effectiveness:two:method}), only three static aspect definitions were necessary to cover 104 (96.30\%) of the 108 vulnerabilities, and five static aspect definitions were necessary to cover all of them, indicating (in an indirect way) the expressiveness of the \aspectLg language.
 From these results, we expect the provided library to generalize well.

-When facing a new vulnerability, a developer will probably only need to select the appropriate static aspect definition and write the corresponding source annotation, which requires less effort than writing a new custom rule.
-In short, \aspectTool facilitates vulnerability detection by separating the code-specific part (in source code annotations) from the general part (in static aspect definitions) of rules, and by factorizing similar ways of detecting vulnerabilities into reusable definitions.
+Hence, when facing a new vulnerability, a developer will probably only need to select the appropriate static aspect definition and write the corresponding source annotation, which requires less effort (a few minutes, based on our experience, once the vulnerability is understood) than writing a new custom rule.

+In short, \aspectTool facilitates vulnerability detection by separating the code-specific part (in source code annotations) from the general part (in static aspect definitions) of the rules, and by factorizing similar vulnerability-detection methods into reusable definitions.

-\subsubsection{Threats to Validity}
+\subsection{Threats to Validity}

 The results presented in this section depend on the vulnerability dataset used for evaluating \aspectTool and may not generalize to vulnerabilities in the wild.
 This stems from a lack of comprehensive \python benchmarks for program analysis~\cite{BKP24}.
 We selected all vulnerabilities that satisfied our evaluation criteria (\Cref{sec:benchmarks}), resulting in a dataset of 108 vulnerabilities.
 These vulnerabilities were all manually validated by reviewing code changes and contextual information, including commit descriptions and issue discussions.
 This dataset covers 37 vulnerability types (\Cref{tab:cwe}), giving us confidence that our results can generalize.